syncfusion-content/wpf-docs/wpf/dotnet-core-compatibility.md

 </table>

-N> For.NET 7.0 and higher versions, dedicated assemblies are not included.
+N> Dedicated assemblies are not included for .NET 7.0 and higher versions.
 Instead, .NET 6.0 assemblies can be used.

 ## Adding Reference